Introduction

 Exercise: Creating a non-fast-forward merge.

-git init touch README.md git add README.md git commit -m 'Add README' git checkout -b gitignore touch .gitignore git add .gitignore git commit -m "Add .gitignore" git checkout main git merge --no-ff gitignore
+git init touch README.md git add README.md git commit -m 'Add README' git switch -c gitignore touch .gitignore git add .gitignore git commit -m "Add .gitignore" git checkout main git merge --no-ff gitignore

 Fast-forward Merge